 If you don’t pay your Council Tax by the dates shown on your bill you will receive a reminder, and if you still do not pay you risk having a court summons and additional charges being added on top of the outstanding amount.
 Below outlines the following actions that will be taken:

 You will get a reminder notice if you miss an instalment, giving you seven days to pay.
 If you don’t pay within 7 days, you’ll lose the right to pay by instalments and so have to pay the full amount instead.

 A second reminder notice will be sent to you if you miss another instalment.

 If you miss an instalment for a third time, you will get a final notice and you will have to pay the full Council Tax amount.

-A maximum of two instalment reminders and one final notice are issued in a financial year - this runs from April 1 to March 31 of the next year.
+You will only get a maximum of two reminder notices and one final notice issued in a financial year - this runs from April 1 to March 31 of the next year.

 If you pay the full amount of the summons, including costs, before the hearing date, you do not have to attend court and the case against you will be withdrawn.

 If you make a payment arrangement prior to the Court hearing you do not need to attend Court, however the Magistrates' Court will be asked to grant a Liability Order to secure the debt.